 - 19.1 The timing of the SMP is subject to the following controls: - 19.1.1 Meshing activities undertaken as part of the SMP may only occur in the period from 1 September until and including 30 April of the next consecutive calendar year. - 19.1.2 During the meshing season the Nets must be set in accordance with Contract requirements and all applicable controls established by this Plan. - 19.1.3 Despite clause 19.1.1, the Nets may be set by Contractors up to 2 days before 1 September or retrieved up to 2 days after 30 April for those seasons commencing or concluding on a weekend.
-This variation is limited to seasons commencing on a weekend and seasons concluding on a weekend for the 5 year period prior to review of this Plan. - 19.2 Where OEH is of the opinion that the location and behaviour of an individual or group of individuals belonging to the family Balaenidae, Balaenopteridae or Dugongidae places it at risk of entanglement, OEH may make a request to DPI to delay or modify the setting of Nets at specified beaches. - 19.3 DPI must consider any request made by OEH under clause 19.2 and notify the public of any proposed delays or modifications prior to implementing any change.
-Public notification is to take the form of temporary signage at affected beaches for the duration of the delay or modification.
+This variation is limited to seasons commencing on a weekend and seasons concluding on a weekend for the 5-year period prior to review of this Plan. - 19.2 Where EHG is of the opinion that the location and behaviour of an individual or group of individuals belonging to the family Balaenidae, Balaenopteridae, Dugongidae, Dermochelyidae or emerging priority species identified by EHG places it at risk of entanglement, EHG may make a written request to DPI to delay or modify the setting of Nets at specified beaches.

+19.3 DPI must consider the written request made by EHG under clause 19.2 and notify the public of any proposed delays or modifications prior to implementing any change.
+The extent and form of public notification is at the discretion of DPI.